Be joyful in hope, patient in affliction, faithful in prayer. (Romans 12 v 12)

 I have always been referred to as “instant Sam” by family and close friends.
 I like things to happen quickly.
 If I have a goal I have always put 100% of my energy into achieving that goal as fast and as well as I possibly could.

 I learned quickly, once my health deteriorated, if I wanted to be involved in an activity I loved, slow and steady was the only way of doing it.
 If I rushed I would physically fall in a heap.
 A lack of patience in the early days quickly taught me it wasn’t a smart way to live a new life.

 I also learned that patience brings a wonderful sense of peace.
 As expectations are re-aligned, pressure is reduced.
 Giving myself permission to live at the pace my body allows is amazingly freeing.

-Once I embraced a life of patience in affliction, I could then seek God’s guidance in terms of His purpose for my life.
+Once I embraced a life of patience in affliction, I could then seek God’s guidance to find a new purpose for my life.

 Due to my disease and disabilities I am pretty much housebound so I have needed to find purpose at home.
 Starting my blog two years ago was the beginning.